Who the heck has time to deal with social media?

 To get started thinking like an online publisher, try this: take one interesting aspect of your town, capture it in a compelling way, then re-use it on different social media channels to reach many different prospective visitors, guests, and customers.

-It’s not a new concept; take a look at how Martha Stewart Living Omnimedia expands and extends an idea.
+It’s not a new concept; take a look at how Martha Stewart Living Omnimedia expands and extends an idea for pansy flowers.

 Let’s take a destination example using a chocolate milkshake (honestly, we’re talking chocolate here, people.
 It’s a no-brainer.)